lululeon/poc/README.md

-# very rough POC to see how rxdb works with graphql sync
+# :rotating_light: very rough POC to see how rxdb works with graphql sync

-The actual rough working proofs are not on master: they are in these branches:
+:pencil: The actual rough working proofs are not on master: they are in these branches:

 - POC Using Feather for auth: [featherFinalWorkingImpl](https://github.com/lululeon/poc/tree/featherFinalWorkingImpl)
 - POC Using Auth0 for auth: [auth0Impl2Cleaned] https://github.com/lululeon/poc/tree/auth0Impl2Cleaned